+Registrar Service

-Registrar Service The Registrar will: at the outset of the run meet with their supervising consultant or designated consultant if supervising consultant is not available to discuss goals and expectations for the run, review and assessment times after any assessment that identifies deficiencies, implement a corrective plan of action in consultation with their supervising consultant or designated consultant if supervising consultant is not available arrange a meeting with their supervisor midway through their run for a formative assessment and towards the end of their run for a summative assessment The service will provide a suitable work and training environment that will foster excellence in patient care and support high quality education.
+The Registrar will: The service will:

+at the outset of the run arrange a meeting with their primary supervising consultant to discuss goals and expectations for the run, review and assessment times arrange a meeting midway through their run for formative assessment after any assessment that identifies deficiencies, implement a corrective plan of action in consultation with their supervising consultant or designated consultant if supervising consultant is not available arrange a meeting towards the end of their run for summative assessment provide a suitable work and training environment that will foster excellence in patient care and support high quality education.
 An initial meeting between the supervising consultant (or designated consultant if supervising consultant is not available) and registrar will be arranged to discuss goals and expectations for the run, review and assessment times.
-An interim assessment report will be provided midway through the run (after six weeks in the case of a 3 month run, after three months in the case of a 6 month run), after discussion between the registrar and the supervising consultant (or designated consultant if supervising consultant is not available).
+An interim assessment report will be provided midway through the run after discussion between the registrar and the supervising consultant (or designated consultant if supervising consultant is not available).
 A final assessment report will be provided at the end of the run, a copy of which is to be sighted and signed by the registrar.
 The opportunity to discuss any deficiencies identified during the attachment will be available at any time.
-The supervising consultant is not available) in conjunction with the registrar will discuss and implement a plan of action to correct identified deficiencies.
+The supervising consultant is not available in conjunction with the registrar will discuss and implement a plan of action to correct identified deficiencies.